Take a look at what to do on a weekend in Whitby!

 Walk up the 199 steps to Whitby Abbey

-One of the great recognisable sights at Whitby is the fabulously gothic Whitby Abbey that looms high above the town.
+One of the great recognisable sights is the fabulously gothic Whitby Abbey that looms high above the town.
 It was an inspiration to Bram Stoker for the novel Dracula and no visit to Whitby is complete without climbing the 199 steps to reach it.

 Not only can you see the impressive Abbey close up but you’ll get a stunning panoramic view of Whitby and the surrounding coastline.